- FGF9 is the short name for Fibroplast Growth Factor 9.

 - FGF9 is used by the body to repair damaged skin.

 - What you might not realise is hair follicles are a part of skin

 - So, if we can use FGF9 to repair skin — in other words to generate new skin — we can also use it to generate new hair follicles.

 - That means we can “grow” new hair follicles in the scalp.
 This is known as hair neo-genesis.

 - In the past, hair loss treatments have always involved making hair grow from existing hair follicles.

 - Treatment using FGF9 enables us to generate completely new hair follicles in the scalp.
-This therefore means it’s possible to grow as many new hairs as you want.
+This therefore means it’s theoretically possible to grow as many new hairs as you want.